By Chris Dyer via SWNS

 Associate Professor Leah Watkins, from the marketing department of the University of Otago in New Zealand, said the results showed an urgent need to reduce the marketing leveled at kids.

-Links between poor children being exposed to more harmful advertising was another concerning aspect of the research, the scientists said.
+Links between poor children being exposed to more harmful brand advertising was another concerning aspect of the research, they discovered.

 “This is alarming given the high rates of obesity, alcohol, and gambling harm in socioeconomically deprived neighborhoods.